yiisoft/yii2/framework/UPGRADE.md

 * Uploaded file retrieve methods have been moved from `yii\http\UploadedFile` to `yii\web\Request`.
 You should use `Request::getUploadedFileByName()` instead of `UploadedFile::getInstanceByName()` and `Request::getUploadedFilesByName()` instead of `UploadedFile::getInstancesByName()`.
   Instead of `UploadedFile::getInstance()` and `UploadedFile::getInstances()` use construction `$model->load(Yii::$app->request->getUploadedFiles())`.
+* Visibility level of the method `yii\i18n\MessageSource::loadMessages()` changed to 'public'.
+Make sure to use correct signature for this method in case you extend `MessageSource` overriding it.
+* New abstract method `saveMessages()` added to `yii\i18n\MessageSource`.
+Make sure to provide implementation for it while extending `MessageSource` class.

 Upgrade from Yii 2.0.12